openpolitics/manifesto/transport.md

 # End UK airport expansion

 There will be no further expansions (such as new runways or terminals) of any UK airports, and capacity shall be capped at roughly current levels.

+# Electric Vehicles

+Commit to installing a network of charging units for electric vehicles along every motorway, and in every large town and city.